mohd497/perf-monitor/README.md

 ### What is remaining
 - email
 - cron job tasks
-- more robust db like postgres
+- use more robust db like postgres